 The biannual prize seeks to encourage innovative and visionary architectural concepts that explore new models of living and strategies for inhabiting an urban context over a broad expanse of 30 years.
 Reflecting processes of change, Superscape opens a creative space for unconventional ideas meant to deliver new impulses to real-life architectural output and urban development.

-Mixed-Use City - Living, Working and Urban Production
+2020 THEME: MIXED-USE CITY - Living, Working and Urban Production

-As we search for forward-looking, sustainable and people-oriented approaches to urban development the idea of “mixed use” has huge potential.
+The barriers between public and private space, between living and working, between digital and analogue are steadily disappearing.
+As we search for forward-looking, sustainable and people-oriented approaches to urban development the idea of “mixed-use” has huge potential.
 In this context, urban production and its increasing importance as a significant element of the diversified city plays a prominent role.

 Architects, landscape architects, urban planners, designers and interdisciplinary project teams were invited to submit their approaches and ideas on this year’s topic.